SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 Rainbow averted her gaze.
 "Because I asked her to."

 "What?"
 Applejack asked in disbelief.
-"You know how much trouble my missing mane has caused me?"
+"Do you know how much trouble my missing mane has caused me?"

 "Yes, I do.
 That's why I asked her to do it."